Transferring files

 When sftp launches, your location on the local machine

-is the folder in which you launched sftp,
+is the directory in which you launched sftp,

 and your location on the remote machine is your home directory.